MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ---
 author: jegrif
-description: Schemas
+description: View schemas
 ms.author: v-jegrif
 ms.date: 02/25/2019
 ms.service:
  - d365-fraud-protection
 ms.topic: conceptual
-title: Schemas
+title: View schemas
 ---

-# Schemas
+# View schemas
 The following document outlines the required schemas for historical data that will be bulk uploaded into Dynamics 365 Fraud Protection as CSV files.
 Please see [Data upload](data-upload.md) for guidelines on the upload procedure.
 For data to be ingested via the API, see [Send real-time data](real-time-api.md).

 Note that all DateTime fields are formatted in ISO8601.
 Example: DateTime.UtcNow.ToString("o"), with a result of "2019-03-14T20:18:11.254Z".